 Which YOUNG AVENGERS Comics Could Inspire Their MCU Debut?

 You don’t need to have the mental powers of Professor X to see the future the MCU is headed in: Marvel Comics’ Young Avengers are on the way to live-action sooner rather than later.
-The clues are all there already.
-The most prominent members of the original roster—Wiccan, Hulkling, Patriot, Iron Lad, Hawkeye, Speed, and Stature—have already been introduced, announced, or broadly indicated.
+The ending of The Marvels made that abundantly clear.
+Whether it’s for the big screen or Disney+, that part remains a mystery.
+But the most prominent members of the original Marvel Comics roster— Patriot, Iron Lad, Hawkeye, Speed, Stature, and now Wiccan on Agatha All Along—have already been introduced, announced, or broadly indicated.
+Of that first roster, only Hulkling, Wiccan’s boyfriend and eventual husband, has not appeared in the MCU yet.

 Marvel Comics

+Let’s take a look at the Young Avengers roster and who has already joined in the MCU fun.
 Cassie Lang, a.k.a.
 Stature, has already been introduced in the Ant-Man films.
-And post Endgame, she is also now conveniently a teenager.
-WandaVision teasers have already hinted at the Scarlet Witch and Vision’s twins, Wiccan and Speed.
-And the Kate Bishop character has already been announced as being the co-lead of the Disney+ series Hawkeye.
-That’s four down.
+And post Endgame, Ant-Man’s daughter is also now conveniently a teenager, played by Kathryn Newton.
+WandaVision introduced us to the Scarlet Witch and Vision’s twins, Wiccan and Speed, as children.
+Now, thanks to Agatha All Along, we’ve met Wiccan’s teen self, Billy Kaplan.
+That means his brother Speed, Tommy Shephard, is also out there somewhere.
+And Kate Bishop was the co-lead of the Disney+ series Hawkeye.

-As for the rest of the original members of the team, we only have conjecture to work with.
+As for the rest of the original members of the Young Avengers team, we only have conjecture to work with.
 But the possibilities are looking good.
 Hulkling is the half Kree/half Skrull child of Mar-Vell and a Skrull Princess.
-Mar-Vell made a splash in Captain America, played by Anette Bening, meaning we’ve already met one of Hulkling’s parents.
-While the film made no reference to her having offspring, who’s to say she didn’t have a secret child?
+Mar-Vell made a splash in 2019’s Captain Marvel, played by Anette Bening, meaning we’ve already met one of Hulkling’s parents.
+While the film did not refer to her having offspring, who’s to say she didn’t have a secret child?
+How long does the average Kree live for anyway?
+And, of course, the MCU has already met Kang the Conqueror in Loki and Ant-Man and the Wasp: Quantumania.
+Jonathan Majors might not be coming back, but a version of his heroic teenage self could certainly exist.
+If that’s the case, we’re likely also being primed to meet his younger self, Iron Lad.

 Marvel Comics

-So given all that, it’s safe to say that we are likely going to see the team take shape in some form soon.
-What stories might we see them adapt?
-Although the team has only been around in comics for about fifteen years and a couple of series—a drop in the bucket when it comes to comic book legacy—there is still plenty to draw inspiration from.
-Here are some Young Avengers stories that we’d love to see adapted, either on the big screen or as a Disney+ series.
+Also, Ms. Marvel/Kamala Khan and IronHeart/Riri Williams will likely be part of the MCU Young Avengers, even though in the comics, both were members of the adult Avengers.
+So, given all that, it’s safe to say that we are likely seeing the team take shape in some form soon.
+But what stories might we see them adapt?
+Although the team has only been around in comics for about twenty years and a couple of series—a drop in the bucket when it comes to comic book legacy—there is still plenty to draw inspiration from.
+Here are some Young Avengers stories that we’d love to see adapted, either on the big screen, or as a Disney+ series or special event.

 Marvel Comics

 As it turns out, Patriot was the grandson of the first African-American Captain America, and not related to Steve Rogers.
 Asgardian wasn’t from Asgard or related to Thor at all.
-But rather the long lost son of the Scarlet Witch (he’d later change his name to Wiccan).
-Hulking wasn’t related to the gamma-irradiated Bruce Banner, but was the half-Skrull son of the original Captain Marvel.
-And Iron Lad wasn’t the secret protégé of Tony Stark, but was the heroic younger self of one of the Avenger’s greatest foes, Kang the Conqueror.
+But rather, he was the long-lost son of the Scarlet Witch (he’d later change his name to Wiccan).
+Hulking wasn’t related to the gamma-irradiated Bruce Banner but was the half-Skrull son of the original Captain Marvel, Mar-Vell.
+And Iron Lad wasn’t the secret protégé of Tony Stark but was the heroic younger self of one of the Avenger’s greatest foes, Kang the Conqueror.
 And speaking of Kang, the team’s first big obstacle was defeating the lord of time himself.
 This original run of the comic would be the perfect template for any future film or first season of a series.

 Young Avengers: The Children’s Crusade (2010-2012)